pgattic/canon/README.md

     └── config.json
 ```

 Each book is a directory as well, containing one ".md" file for each chapter, named after the chapter name; such as `12.md` for chapter 12.
-The verse numbers are expected to line up with the line numbers of the text documents.
+Canon's referencing expects the verse numbers to line up with the line numbers of the text documents.

+(NOTE TO SELF: Equating line numbers to verse numbers may be a bad idea for things that aren't verse-based.
+Consider other potential avenues.
+Also, calling them "Markdown" files may be inaccurate, as `canon` may never support most features of Markdown syntax.)

 Note that each directory has a config.json file.
 The type of data stored in this file depends on where it is.
 [NOTE: In the future, this format may change, as JSON may not be the optimal format for this use case]